-1.16 TURNAROUND TIME
+1.21 TURNAROUND TIME

 Turnaround time is given as the maximum number of working hours/days between sample receipt in the laboratory and the issuing of a report under normal operating conditions.
-The turnaround time for individual tests is given under each test heading in the Directory of Tests section of this manual.
+The turnaround time for individual tests is given under each test heading in the Test Directory at https://saolta.ie/wards/pathology-laboratory-department-0.
 The target turnaround time for urgent tests is generally shorter, where every effort is made to process the samples as soon as possible.

-It should be noted that there is a reduced service available over lunch times and therefore the turnaround time for results may be slightly longer than during the rest of the routine day.
+It should be noted that there is a reduced service available over lunch times and out-of hours, therefore the turnaround time for results may be slightly longer than during the rest of the routine day.